zigybass/Trivia-Game/README.md

 ### Details
 A trivia game based on sports cars.
 The timer resets for every question and score is being accounted for as you progress through the game.
-Enjoy the silly GIFs in between the questions.
+App is centered around setTimeout() and setInterval() functions.
+Enjoy the silly GIFs in between the questions!

 ### Tools Used